|

 Selsey

 Selsey Bill refers to the headland on which the town is located that juts out into the English Channel.
 There are good beaches all around the town with the eastern beach being the most popular.
 Swimming is generally safe along the main beach area but not around the headland where there are strong currents.
 A lifeboat station is located on the headland.
-What to see in Bognor RegisBognor Pier - Getting shorter by the year!
-Arun Leisure Centre and Fred Lyons Pool Tourist Information Centre - Belmont Street, Bognor Regis West Sussex PO21 1BJ Tel: (0) 1243 823140 Nearby Arundel Castle
+What to see in Bognor RegisBognor Pier - has amusements and cafes - it is the venue for the annual Birdman event - trying to fly from the pier!!
+Arun Leisure Centre and Fred Lyons Pool Tourist Information Centre - Belmont Street, Bognor Regis West Sussex PO21 1BJ Tel: (0) 1243 823140 Hotham Park - has a mini railway, crazy golf and a boating lake.
+Refreshments are available during the summer.
+Nearby Arundel Castle - magnificent castle dating from the late 11th century.
+For details visit: Arundel Castle

 Map of Bognor Regis